-Recently, the NASDAQ proposed certain new rules which, if adopted in their current form, may require us to make significant changes to the membership of our board of directors and audit and compensation committees.
-If we were unable to comply with the new rules within the time frame proscribed by the NASDAQ, we could be delisted from trading on such market, and thereafter trading in our common stock, if any, would be conducted through the over-the-counter market or on the Electronic Bulletin Board of the National Association of Securities Dealers, Inc. As a consequence of such delisting, an investor would likely find it more difficult to dispose of, or to obtain quotations as to the price of, our common stock.
+The NASD and the Securities and Exchange Commission have proposed certain new rules, which, if adopted in their current form, may require us to make changes to the membership of our board of directors and audit and compensation committees.
+If we were unable to continue to comply with the new rules within the time frame prescribed by the NASD, we could be delisted from trading, and thereafter trading in our common stock, if any, would be conducted through the over-the-counter market or on the Electronic Bulletin Board of the National Association of Securities Dealers, Inc. As a consequence of such delisting, an investor would likely find it more difficult to dispose of, or to obtain quotations as to the price of, our common stock.
 Delisting of our common stock could also result in lower prices per share of our common stock than would otherwise prevail.